 Iran Adventure Tour: 12 Days Itinerary

 *Note from the EPIC Editors*: Epic Backpacker Tours co-founder Will Hatton has traveled around Iran extensively for the last four years and on these adventures he met and married his Persian wife, Nina.
 Will and Nina's love of Iran as well as their unique insider knowledge and contacts within the country came together to devise this EPIC Iranian adventure itinerary that connects foreign backpackers with authentic adventure experiences in this truly special part of the world.
 The below itinerary is the product of years of on the ground research and is led by our expert guide, Pedro Dias.
-Pedro has been leading adventures in Iran for years and knows this magical country extremely well...
+Pedro has been leading adventures in Iran for seven years and knows this magical country extremely well...

 * * *